AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_firenet.md

 * `keep_alive_via_lan_interface_enabled` - (Optional) Enable Keep Alive via Firewall LAN Interface.
 Valid values: true or false.
 Default value: false.
 Available as of provider version R2.18.1+.

 ~> **NOTE:** `keep_alive_via_lan_interface_enabled` - Option to enable/disable keep_alive_via_lan_interface will be removed in Aviatrix provider v3.2.0.
 As of provider v3.1.2, disabling keep_alive_via_lan_interface will NOT be allowed.
-If you have set 'keep_alive_via_lan_interface_enabled = true', no action is needed at this time.
-After you upgrade to Aviatrix provider v3.2.0, you can safely remove the 'keep_alive_via_lan_interface_enabled' attribute from your configuration.
-If you have set 'keep_alive_via_lan_interface_enabled = false', you must enable it before you can upgrade to Aviatrix provider v3.2.0.

 The following arguments are deprecated: